 - Western businesses.

-The multi vendor marketplace CMS made finding and contacting Chinese manufacturers much simpler and more effective.
+The online marketplace platform made finding and contacting Chinese manufacturers much simpler and more effective.

 Procsea, a wholesale fish marketplace, offers an improved and more streamlined supply chain: